BLACK FRIDAY Starts Now

 The proven power of employee recognition

-Before diving into the psychology behind employee recognition, it helps to understand the proven benefits of showing appreciation for your workers.
+Before diving into the psychology behind employee recognition, it helps to understand the proven benefits of employee awards for your workers.

 To start, 85 percent of companies that spend just 1 percent or more of their payrolls on employee recognition see a positive impact on engagement levels.
 Organizations that have robust recognition programs have seen employee engagement jump by almost 60 percent.
 And praise from managers even surpassed financial rewards as the No. 1 motivator for performance, according to a McKinsey study.